 It’s less about counting the clock, and more about production value.

-Our office hours vary between 7:00am – 5:00pm.
+Our office hours are flexible between 7:00am – 5:00pm.
 Sometimes you may show up after dropping your kids at school or leave early for a doctor’s appointment.
 However, the tradeoff means staying later to help a customer, answer emails at 10pm, or finish a project on Saturday morning, and we’re happy to do it.

 3. Career Development